spine/hem/README.md

 and http://localhost:8001/apiapp/ will return your apiApp

-so relative links like @url = "../api/album/" from inside your spine app can resolve against your apiapp without issue
+so relative links like @url = "../api/album/" from inside your spine app can resolve against your apiApp without issue

 When you're ready to deploy, you should build your application, serializing it to disk.